JUARA POLICIES AND PROCEDURES

 3.3 Media Advertising.
 You may not engage in any television, radio, or video advertising that has not been preapproved in writing by the Company.
 Requests for the approval of television or radio advertising must be submitted to the Compliance department at compliance@Juaraskincare.com prior to developing the content for the media advertising.

-3.4 Consultant Websites.
+3.4 Guide Websites.
 JUARA will host a robust website at www.Juaraskincare.com.
-Each individual Consultant will have his or her own replicated website.
-These replicated websites are template websites from which you can sell JUARA products and enroll new Customers and Consultants.
+Each individual Guide will have his or her own replicated website.
+These replicated websites are template websites from which you can sell JUARA products and enroll new Customers and Guides.
 You may not develop your own personal JUARA website to promote your JUARA business.
-In addition to your replicated website, you will receive your own Consultant Back Office which is a business center for your business.
+In addition to your replicated website, you will receive your own Guide Back Office which is a business center for your business.

 3.7 Unsolicited Telephone/FAX/Computer Solicitation.
-The use of JUARA’s name or copyrighted materials may not be made with automatic calling devices or “boiler room” operations either to solicit Consultants or Customers.
-Consultants agree to comply with the Telephone Customer Protection Act (TCPA), including but not limited to the Federal Communications Commission’s prohibition against unsolicited telephone marketing calls, faxes, and text messages.
+The use of JUARA’s name or copyrighted materials may not be made with automatic calling devices or “boiler room” operations either to solicit Guides or Customers.
+Guides agree to comply with the Telephone Customer Protection Act (TCPA), including but not limited to the Federal Communications Commission’s prohibition against unsolicited telephone marketing calls, faxes, and text messages.

 Federal and state laws severely restrict, and in some cases prohibit, certain types of telemarketing, that is, the initiation of telephone calls or messages to encourage the purchase of, or investment in, property, goods or services.
 Depending upon the circumstances, the law prohibits or restricts live calls, prerecorded or artificial voice messages, and the use of automatic telephone dialing machines (“autodialers”) and fax machines.
 Effective August 25, 2003, the Federal Communications Commission (“FCC”) adopted additional rules and regulations further restricting telemarketing pursuant to the federal Telephone Customer Protection Act (“TCPA”).
 State laws may be more restrictive than federal law.

-JUARA does not engage in telemarketing activities and none of its Consultants are authorized to engage in telemarketing activities on JUARA’s behalf.
+JUARA does not engage in telemarketing activities and none of its Guides are authorized to engage in telemarketing activities on JUARA’s behalf.
 In addition, JUARA cannot give you legal advice.
-If you, as a Consultant decide to engage, on your own behalf, in the very limited types of telemarketing activities permitted by law, it is your responsibility to consult with an attorney who is knowledgeable about this area of law and familiarize yourself with applicable federal law and the laws of any state in which you conduct business.
-Notwithstanding the foregoing, Consultants must follow the following policies:
+If you, as a Guide decide to engage, on your own behalf, in the very limited types of telemarketing activities permitted by law, it is your responsibility to consult with an attorney who is knowledgeable about this area of law and familiarize yourself with applicable federal law and the laws of any state in which you conduct business.
+Notwithstanding the foregoing, Guides must follow the following policies:

 • Autodialers.
-Consultants may not use autodialers to offer JUARA products, or the earnings opportunity.
+Guides may not use autodialers to offer JUARA products, or the earnings opportunity.

 • Further restrictions.
 Federal law requires that any person or entity making a telephone solicitation must, at the beginning of the message, provide the called party with the name of the individual caller and the name of the person or entity on whose behalf the call is being made.
 The person or entity on whose behalf the call is made must also provide a telephone number or address at which such person or entity may be contacted.
 In addition, no calls may be made before 8:00 a.m. or after 9:00 p.m. (local time at the called party’s location).

 • Electronic Communications.
-The CAN-SPAM Act of 2003, a federal law that governs the use of email messages to advertise or promote a commercial product or service, including content on an Internet website operated for commercial purposes, applies to all Consultants who promote the sale of JUARA products or the earnings opportunity by sending email, regardless of whether the Consultant has a pre-existing business or personal relationship with the recipient.
+The CAN-SPAM Act of 2003, a federal law that governs the use of email messages to advertise or promote a commercial product or service, including content on an Internet website operated for commercial purposes, applies to all Guides who promote the sale of JUARA products or the earnings opportunity by sending email, regardless of whether the Guide has a pre-existing business or personal relationship with the recipient.
 Failure to obey the requirements of the CAN-SPAM Act could result in criminal and civil enforcement actions, imprisonment and severe financial penalties.
-Consultants may not send unsolicited commercial email or unsolicited bulk email (spam).
-Consultants are prohibited from sending messages unless the Consultant has a prior existing business or personal relationship with the recipient, or the recipient has provided prior affirmative consent to receive the message.
-“Prior existing business relationship” means a relationship formed by a voluntary, two-way communication between the Consultant and the recipient based on the recipient’s prior purchase, transaction, or inquiry.
-“Personal relationship” means a relationship based on the recipient’s status as a family member, friend or acquaintance with respect to the Consultant.
-“Affirmative consent” means that the recipient has expressly consented to receive the message, either in response to the Consultant’s clear and conspicuous request for such consent or at the recipient’s own initiative.
+Guides may not send unsolicited commercial email or unsolicited bulk email (spam).
+Guides are prohibited from sending messages unless the Guide has a prior existing business or personal relationship with the recipient, or the recipient has provided prior affirmative consent to receive the message.
+“Prior existing business relationship” means a relationship formed by a voluntary, two-way communication between the Guide and the recipient based on the recipient’s prior purchase, transaction, or inquiry.
+“Personal relationship” means a relationship based on the recipient’s status as a family member, friend or acquaintance with respect to the Guide.
+“Affirmative consent” means that the recipient has expressly consented to receive the message, either in response to the Guide’s clear and conspicuous request for such consent or at the recipient’s own initiative.
 Consent must specifically address receipt of messages regarding JUARA products or the earnings opportunity.
-It is the Consultant’s responsibility to ensure his or her compliance with all laws and regulations.
+It is the Guide’s responsibility to ensure his or her compliance with all laws and regulations.

 • You are personally responsible for your postings and all of your other online activity that relates to JUARA.
 Therefore, even if you don’t manage or operate a blog or social media site, if you post to any site about JUARA, you are responsible for the posting.
 You are also responsible for postings that appear on any blog or Social Media site that you manage or control even if someone else posts offending material on that site.